logant19/IMDb_Analytics_Project/README.md

 ## About Me
 Hi, I’m Logan Thomas — a data enthusiast and aspiring data analyst with a passion for exploring datasets and uncovering insights.
-This repository showcases my work analyzing IMDb data, from importin raw data to cleaning and final analysis.
+This repository showcases my work analyzing IMDb data, from importing raw data to cleaning and final analysis.

 ---